 But unlike writing or music, photography is somewhat misunderstood as a medium—largely because any idiot can buy $30,000 in camera gear, press a button, and look like a professional photographer—but that approach is akin to spending your life savings on a guitar and amp without ever even mastering “Smoke on the Water” by Deep Purple.
 “A camera is just a box,” Tom said.
 “What’s between your screen and lens is nothing compared to what’s between your ears.”

 Every trip into the field was followed with classroom time, discussing the intricacies of flashes and lighting, post-production trickery, composition, and workflow techniques.
 In just a few days, RAW, JPEG, NEF, CR2, and TIFF all transformed from confusing acronyms to viable options for image storage.
-Like a Magic Eye poster, the veritable airplane cockpit of Photoshop’s interface began to change into an indispensible editing tool.
+Like a Magic Eye poster, the veritable airplane cockpit of Photoshop’s interface began to change into an indispensable editing tool.
 Throughout the week, Terry would ask for a sample photo and doctor the hell out of it, changing levels, saturation, and dozens of other factors until the image leapt off the screen.
 The classroom time was useful, but unavoidably dense—whenever our instructors noticed too many eyes glazing over, they would pack us onto busses for more in-field work.

 And just as quickly as we had arrived, we were packing up our things to leave—and giving surprisingly emotional goodbyes for a group that were all strangers just a few days ago.
-Every one of us left with a completely new understanding of the medium, and for anyone who loves Yellowstone (which is about all of us) and anyone who fancies themself an aspiring photographer (which is about half of us), this class was worth every nickel.
+Every one of us left with a completely new understanding of the medium, and for anyone who loves Yellowstone (which is about all of us) and anyone who fancies himself an aspiring photographer (which is about half of us), this class was worth every nickel.